CSE512-14W/a3-moreau-ujaved/README.md

 In A2, a lot of pre-processing was done in Tableau in order to export relevant data to a more flexible visualization tool.
 For this assignment, we wanted to process data directly from the raw csv file.
 There are two reasons for this: (1) the movie data set is small enough (~3200 lines) that it can quickly be processed in javascript, and (2) it would allow us to build a powerful data engine that would provide as much relevant information as possible to the user.

+Because we chose to normalize the movie statistics, it was appropriate to add a second timeline describing absolute trends for direct comparison.

+* The user would be able to mouse-over the areas in the normalized timeline, and the matching area in the absolute timeline would be get highlighted
+* The user would also be able to select an range of interest in the absolute timeline, which would cause the normalized timeline to focus onto the selected time-range.

+### Changes between Storyboard and the Final Implementation

+The main feature that was dropped between the storyboard and the final implementation was the text labels on the area charts.
+We quickly realized it would be challenging to place text on areas in a way that labels would be unambiguous.
+We decided to go with a simple legend, which makes reading the chart unideal for the user since the user has to go back and forth between the chart and the legend to understand what each area corresponds to.
+Thankfully, the tool-tip provides quick labels to the user if she/he decides not to glance over the legend.

 ## Running Instructions